AdamBessa/Fasta2Structure/README.md

 os, threading, traceback, and logging: These are standard Python libraries used for handling file paths, multithreading, error tracking, and event logging respectively.
 They come pre-installed with Python.

-Installation:
-Make sure Python 3 is installed on your system.
-If not, download and install it from here.
-Install necessary Python packages.
-Open your terminal and type the following commands:

-pip install tkinter
-pip install biopython

-Running the program:
-Download the script file.
-Open the terminal in the script's directory.
-Run the script by typing python <script_name>.py in the terminal.
-Testing:
-Run the program.
-Click on the "Select FASTA files" button.
-Choose one or more Fasta files for processing.
-Wait for the conversion to complete.
-You can monitor the progress via the progress bar and status messages.
-Check the "Structure.str" file in the script's directory.
-Note:
-The identifiers of sequences from each individual must be named consistently across different alignment files for accurate conversion.
-The identifier in Fasta files is the string that follows the ">" symbol in each sequence record.
-If the identifiers do not match, the sequences will be treated as from different individuals.

-Troubleshooting:
-If any errors occur during conversion, they will be logged in a file named "log.log" in the script's directory.
-This file can provide information about the problem and help in troubleshooting.

-Enjoy using the Fasta to Structure Converter!

-Remember, if you have any questions or run into any problems, please feel free to open an issue on our GitHub repository.
-Your feedback is greatly appreciated and helps to improve our tool.

 Preparing Multiple DNA Alignments
 Before using this tool, make sure your DNA alignment files are in the FASTA format.
 Each file should contain aligned sequences of the same loci for different individuals or populations.
 The program will identify variable sites in each alignment and concatenate them into a single output file in Structure format.